Frequently Asked Questions

 According to Cox, "The Characters of Otto and Duke, and the punk milieu, came from a script by Dick Rude and Brandt Reiter, Rubber Leathernecks."

 Did Alex Cox appear in the movie?
-What about producer Michael Naismith?
+What about producer Michael Nesmith?

 Alex Cox appears twice in the scene where Kevin is working at the gas station.
 First we see him wiping down the Malibu coming out of the car wash, then we see him sitting on a bench as Kevin comes out of the office saying "what?" while the Rodriguez brothers drive off.
-Supposedly, Naismith can be seen briefly on TV in the repo office in an ad for "Art Remants", a segment from his movie "Elephant Parts".
+Nesmith can be seen briefly in the background on a TV in the repo office in an ad for "Art Remnants", a segment from his movie "Elephant Parts".
+It has also been reported that Nesmith is the Rabbi standing next to Reverend Larry as they approach the car in the final scene.

 Did any of the soundtrack musicians appear in the movie?